Dr David Higgins, University of Liverpool

 The growing importance of “lived experiences” in entrepreneurship studies have pose several questions and challenges for scholars in the field, requiring the research community as a whole to seek out new methods of engaging and addressing the role of lived experiences through the formulation of more applied methods of inquiry into practitioner and researcher learning.
 We position entrepreneurship in an ontological position of “becoming” rather than simply “being”, a way of transcending how we view and appreciate the relationality of the entrepreneur’s patterns of interacting and enactment.

 The nature of the track seeks to explore our understanding and gain insights into the experiences of the practitioner/scholar within the context of entrepreneurship and small to medium sized enterprise, (SME).
 In recent years learning, inquiry and engaged scholarship have become one of the most important topics within the entrepreneurial and small firm community.
 Understanding how and what entrepreneurs /scholars learn are pertinent issues in how we begin to make sense not only of what entrepreneurs do but the specific processes of learning that occur in this context.
-The focus on learning brings with it questions surrounding the nature of learning, how learning is conceptualised, and the methods we use to inquiry into human practice Through this tracj we seek to advance both practical and theoretical knowledge, reflecting on the interface between practice and theory, drawing focus towards the social dimensions of learning and inquiry, critical experiences, and enacted practice.
-As a means of cultivate innovating ways of thinking and new modes of conceptualising, to enhance and develop approaches to learning.
-The track provides academics, practitioner and researchers alike with the opportunity to explore key issues surrounding the development and support of learning and development which can help to move forward education / training policy debates and offer lessons for the scholar / practitioner community.
+The focus on learning brings with it questions surrounding the nature of learning, how learning is conceptualised, and the methods we use to inquiry into human practice.
+Through this track, we seek to advance both practical and theoretical knowledge, reflecting on the interface between practice and theory, drawing focus towards the social dimensions of learning and inquiry, critical experiences, and enacted practice – as a means of cultivating innovating ways of thinking and new modes of conceptualising, and to enhance and develop approaches to learning.
+The track provides academics, practitioner and researchers alike with the opportunity to explore key issues surrounding the development and support of learning and development which can help to move forward education / training policy debates and offer lessons for the scholarly/practitioner community.

 • Researching entrepreneurship: methods and methodologies